 2.)
 Glamping in our accommodation tent with single and twin canvas rooms, camp beds, blankets, pillows and bed linen is 360 Kunas/50 Euros for four nights.

 3.)
 Eco cabin with one raised double bed, 900 Kunas/120 Euros for four nights.

 Staying on site, gives you a deeper experience of the course vibe, however, if you would like more comfort, we can book accommodation for you in the village: a single room for 800 Kunas/110 Euros for four nights or an apartment for two for 1100 Kunas/150 Euros for four nights)

 Please pay for your accommodation in cash (Croation Kunas or Euros) on arrival.

 Food and practicalities

 There is a fully equipped kitchen on site and lunch will be served.
 We will prepare breakfast and supper jointly, and share the washing up for all meals.
-It will be delicious vegetarian food with some vegetables from the garden for the cost of 500 Croatian Kunas (approx 60 pounds).
+It will be delicious vegetarian food with some vegetables from the garden.
+If you have special dietry requirements, please let us know in the registration form.

 The village Milna has grocery shops, restaurants, bars, cash points, a currency exchange, a doctor and a post office.

 Please note that alcohol and drugs are not allowed on site.